 Jeroen van Ameijde

-Jeroen van Ameijde is a Unit Master at the Architectural Association and partner and director at Urban Systems, responsible for the management, research and design direction of the office.
+Jeroen van Ameijde is a founding partner and acting director at Urban Systems, responsible for the management, research and design direction of the office.
 He has coordinated and co-directed the design and development of several large scale projects with clients and collaborators in China, including the 400,000 m2 ‘Changyuan CBD Mall’ complex, the ‘Yung Gardens’ and ‘East Gardens’ residential projects and urban design projects including the Changyuan CBD Masterplan, the ‘Changsha Northstar Delta’ project and the Changsha International Communication District masterplan.

-Yan received a RIBA part 1 qualification from the Architectural Association School of Architecture in London and received a masters degree from the University of Cambridge for Planning, Growth and Regeneration at the Land Economy Department, completing his dissertation on the structural social and economic changes related to large scale urbanisation projects in China.
+Yan received a RIBA part 1 qualification from the Architectural Association School of Architecture in London and received a Masters degree from the University of Cambridge for Planning, Growth and Regeneration at the Land Economy Department, completing his dissertation on the structural social and economic changes related to large scale urbanisation projects in China.